 OPINION – Records are an important part of making sure information is available when it is needed but it is often overlooked.

-Records can show compliance with laws and regulations and are one of the main sources of information used by auditors, tribunals and courts to verify that an individual has been cared for appropriately.
+Record keeping requirement compliance is one of the main sources of information used by auditors, tribunals and courts to verify that an individual has been cared for appropriately.

-However, record keeping and information management systems can often be overlooked particularly when a provider’s capacity and resources are stretched.
+However, record keeping and information management systems can often be overlooked particularly when an National Disability Insurance Scheme (NDIS) provider’s capacity and resources are stretched.

 Now more than ever, the risks arising from remote working, dependence on agency staff and increased absenteeism make information management an essential part of planning for business continuity.